csirobigdata/spark-hpc/README.md

 * `SPARKHPC_DRIVER_MEM` - the java heap space for the driver (defaults to $SPARK_MEM)
 * `SPARKHPC_EXECUTOR_MEM` - the max java heap space for the executor (defaults to $SPARK_MEM)

-The following special handling rules apply:

-* `spark.local.dir` is checked and handled with respect to admin set site conventions
-* `SPARKHPC_LOCAL_DIR` is synonymous with, and overwritten by, `-Dspark.local.dir`

 ### <a name="site_conf"></a> Site Wide Runtime Config

 Site wide runtime configuration options can be set by system administrators in